samliok/WasmExamples/README.md

 ## Vocabulary

+`Host`: The Host is the program that loads and executes the Wasm module.

-Host Function: Host Function is a function defined in the Host program.
+`Host Function`: Host Function is a function defined in the Host program.
 For Wasm, the Host Function can be used as an import segment to be registered in a module, and then it can be called when Wasm is running.